DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-06-30-helping-users-through-online-chat.md

 ## What we did

-We’ve made several changes to ‘Get support’ area within the footer to inlcude an option to chat.
+We made some changes to the ‘Get support’ area of the footer to accommodate chat.

 ### Including a chat option